 WHY IS DRUG BIOTRANSFORMATION NECESSARY?

 The mammalian drug biotransformation systems are thought to have first evolved from the need to detoxify and eliminate plant and bacterial bioproducts and toxins, which later extended to drugs and other environmental xenobiotics.
 Renal excretion plays a pivotal role in terminating the biologic activity of some drugs, particularly those that have small molecular volumes or possess polar characteristics, such as functional groups that are fully ionized at physiologic pH.
 However, many drugs do not possess such physicochemical properties.
 Pharmacologically active organic molecules tend to be lipophilic and remain unionized or only partially ionized at physiologic pH; these are readily reabsorbed from the glomerular filtrate in the nephron.
 Certain lipophilic compounds are often strongly bound to plasma proteins and may not be readily filtered at the glomerulus.
 Consequently, most drugs would have a prolonged duration of action if termination of their action depended solely on renal excretion.

-An alternative process that can lead to the termination or alteration of biologic activity is metabolism.
-In general, ...
+An alternative process that can lead to the termination or alteration of biologic activity is metabolism. ...